top of page

 After more than two decades as a professional organizer, I still feel incredibly grateful to do this work.
 Helping people create calmer, more functional spaces during all kinds of life transitions is both meaningful and rewarding.

-Happy World Organizing Day - I hope you enjoyed my 20 lessons from 20+ years as a professional organizer !
+Happy World Organizing Day!
+I hope you enjoyed my 20 lessons from 20+ years as a professional organizer!

 Comments